Home Blog Page 2373

 TUTORS 15e

 INDIVIDUALIZED INSTRUCTION.
 EXPERIENCED TUTOR 20+ YEARS.
 Children & adults, 20+ yrs teaching/tutoring exper.
 MATH, GRAMMAR, WRITING & STUDY SKILLS.
 Formerly special ed teacher.
 Call (310) 313-2530.
 SCIENCE & MATH TUTOR, All levels (elementary to college).
 Ph.D., MIT graduate, 30 years experience.
 Ed Kanegsberg, (310) 459-3614 MS. SCIENCE TUTOR.
 Ph.D., Experienced, Palisades resident.
 Tutor All Ages In Your Home.
 Marie, (310) 888-7145 EXPERIENCED SPANISH TUTOR.
 All grade levels, conversational & all ages.
 Local refs, flexible hours.
-Please call Noelle at (310) 273-3593 READING SPECIALIST – Master of Education, Reading and Learning Disabilities – Special Education Teaching Certificate: K-12 – Regular Education Teaching Certificate: K-9 – Elementary Education Teaching Experience: 12 yrs – Services provided for special & regular education students of all levels – Academic areas taught include reading (phonics and reading comprehension) writing and spelling – Private tutoring includes assessing the student’s needs, developing an individualized education program and implementation of that program.
+Please call Noelle at (310) 273-3593 READING SPECIALIST – Master of Education-Reading and Learning Disabilities – Special Education Teaching Certificate: K-12 – Regular Education Teaching Certificate: K-9 – Elementary Education Teaching experience: 12 yrs – Services provided for special & regular education students of all levels – Academic areas taught include reading (phonics and reading comprehension) writing and spelling – Private tutoring includes accessing the student’s needs, developing an individualized education program and implementation of that program.
 Palisades resident.
 Call Brandi, (310) 230-9890 PROFESSIONAL TUTOR.
 Stanford graduate (BA and MA, Class of 2000).
-Available for all subjects and test prep (SAT & ISEE).
+Available for all subjects and test prep (SAT & AP).
 In-home tutoring at great rates.
-Call Jonathan, (310) 560-9134 CLEARLY MATH TUTORING.
+Call Jonathan, (310) 560-9134 SPANISH TUTOR, CERTIFIED TEACHER for all levels.
+Has finest education, qualifications and experience.
+Palisades resident.
+Many good references.
+Amazing system.
+Affordable rates.
+Marietta, (310) 459-8180 PIANO TEACHER IN PACIFIC PALISADES!
+20 years experience.
+I teach in your home.
+Great with children and adults returning to the piano.
+Call Karen Rae, (310) 383-0200 MATH & SCIENCE TUTOR Middle school-college level.
+BS LAUSD credentialed high school teacher.
+Test Prep.
+Flexible hours.
+AVAILABLE to help NOW!
+Seth Freedman, (310) 909-3049 MATH & SCIENCE TUTOR.
+Basic math, pre-algebra, algebra, geometry, algebra II, biology and SAT prep for middle and high school students.
+Experienced.
+B.S.
+UCLA.
+Steve, (818) 517-0566 TUTORING BY JARED SINCLAIR.
+Recent Berkeley graduate.
+Cum Laude at Loyola High School.
+“I’m an expert in all subjects and soon your son or daughter will be one too.”
+Call (310) 459-2312 COMPUTER LESSONS.
+Working on an assignment for school or work, but need help?
+From the Basics to Web Design to Viruses, WE CAN HELP!
+Call QTutors, (602) 625-3381 CLEARLY MATH TUTORING.
 Specializing in math!
 Elementary thru college level.
 Test prep, algebra, trig, geom, calculus.
-Fun, caring, creative, individualized tutoring.
+Fun, caring, creative, indivdualized tutoring.
 Math anxiety.
-Call Jamie, (310) 459-4722 PIANO TEACHER in Pacific Palisades.
-20 years experience.
-I teach in your home.
-Great with children and adults returning to the piano.
-Call Karen Rae, (310) 383-0200
+Call Jamie, (310) 459-4722

 CABINET MAKING 16